GAsNA/cluster-monitoring/README.md

     - add/delete issue types
     - set post to unavailable/do not use
 - Clusters in dynamic
+- Change the color of the seats depending on the number of tickets "in progress"
 - In form ticket, if keyboard is choose, select keys on virtual keyboard

 ### Questions